jpcaruana/my-notes/2016-06-LeadDev-London/2-01-Leadership-by-the-numbers.md

 - execution:
     + strategy: the way to the vision (a picture)
     + execution: how to achieve the vision
 - judgement: does he have a good judgement ?
-How does he apply their values in their work ?
+How do they apply their values in their work ?

 -> delegate as much as possible, even the skills you already have.
 It is a great way to build a team.

-Contantly reacting is bad, it show you don't have a plan, that you are not strategic.
+Contantly reacting is bad, it shows you don't have a plan, that you are not strategic.

 Always be unfailingly kind.